Evolution of tetrapods: Into the shallows

 The relatives of Kenichthys soon established themselves in the waterways and brackish estuaries and became the most numerous of the bony fishes throughout the Devonian and most of the Carboniferous.

-The basic anatomy of group is well known thanks to the very detailed work on Eusthenopteron by Erik Jarvik in the second half of the 20th century.
+The basic anatomy of the group is well known thanks to the very detailed work on Eusthenopteron by Erik Jarvik in the second half of the 20th century.
 The bones of the skull roof were broadly similar to those of early tetrapods and the teeth had an infolding of the enamel similar to that of labyrinthodonts.
 The paired fins had a build with bones distinctly homologous to the humerus, ulna, and radius in the fore-fins and to the femur, tibia, and fibula in the pelvic fins.

 There were a number of families: Rhizodontida, Canowindridae, Elpistostegidae, Megalichthyidae, Osteolepidae and Tristichopteridae.
 Most were open-water fishes, and some grew to very large sizes; adult specimens are several meters in length.
 The Rhizodontid Rhizodus is estimated to have grown to 7 m, making it the largest freshwater fish known.

 While most of these were open-water fishes, one group, the Elpistostegalians, adapted to life in the shallows.
 They evolved flat bodies for movement in very shallow water, and the pectoral and pelvic fins took over as the main propulsion organs.
 Most median fins disappeared, leaving only a protocercal tailfin.
 Since the shallows were subject to occasional oxygen deficiency, the ability to breathe atmospheric air with the swim bladder became increasingly important.
 The spiracle became large and prominent, enabling these fishes to draw air.